-St. Mary's is a VC Church of England Primary School.
+St. Mary's and Norham St Ceolwulf's are VC Church of England Primary Schools.
 As a result we have a Trust Deed which states that worship should be "in accordance with the principles and practises of the Church of England".
 All acts of worship are in accordance with this Trust Deed and reflect the Anglican status of the school.
 In addition to daily school worship, special celebrations take place in Church.